-Here is a conversation with Jackie Small about her promotion to her new role: Director of Vocational and Motivational Enhancement Counseling (MEC) services.
+Jackie Small shares about her promotion to a new dual role: Director of Vocational and Motivational Enhancement Counseling (MEC) services.

 Jackie, you were recently promoted, what is your new job title?